jwheatonumich/stinger-stories/index.markdown

 <i>Stinger Stories</i> is a digital literary magazine dedicated to short works fantastic and unusual fiction.

 <ul>
-  {% for post in paginator.posts %}
+  {% for post in site.categories.story %}
-    {% if post.categories contains 'blog' %}
       <div class="story-summary">
         <a class = "post-title" href="{{ post.url }}">{{ post.title }}</a>
         <p><i>By {{ post.author }}</i></p>